nimbusscale/dominant-species/docs/index.md

 Another example is that I am utilizing Angular as the framework, which may not make the most sense for a personal project.
 But given I generally work in the enterprise space where Angular is more common, it makes sense to increase my experience with that framework.

 # Design Docs
+- [Conceptual-Model](./conceptual-model) - Describes an implementation agnostic model of boardgames and how that model is used in DS.
-- [Architecture](./architecture) - The architecture document describes the high level design and outlines major design decision for the project.
+- [Architecture](./architecture) - Describes the high level design and outlines major design decisions for the project.